 (c) The department may develop or adopt a formula or method for converting different types of reimbursable meals and snacks to the equivalent of a reimbursable lunch.
 The department will publish the formula or method chosen on its website.

-(7)(a) The department may reallocate noncompetitive procurement grant funds to other eligible entities if noncompetitive procurement grant funds either remain after awards are made or become unobligated, or if a grant recipient is not making adequate progress towards spending all of its grant award during the biennium in which the award was made.
+(7)(a) The department may reallocate noncompetitive grant for Reimbursement of Oregon Foods funds to other eligible entities if noncompetitive grant for Reimbursement of Oregon Foods funds either remain after awards are made or become unobligated, or if a grant recipient is not making adequate progress towards spending all of its grant award during the biennium in which the award was made.

-(b) The department will notify noncompetitive procurement grant recipients if their claimed program expenses do not show that the recipients are making adequate progress towards spending all of their grant awards during the biennium in which the awards were made.
+(b) The department will notify noncompetitive grant for Reimbursement of Oregon Foods recipients if their claimed program expenses do not show that the recipients are making adequate progress towards spending all of their grant awards during the biennium in which the awards were made.

+(8) The Department of Education will apply the Oregon Equity Lens when administering this grant including when determining resource allocation and making strategic investments.

 Statutory/Other Authority: ORS 326.051